The5imon/ssh-mitm/doc/install.rst

 $ python -m pip install ssh-mitm
 --------------------------------

-To install SSH-MITM, simply run this simple command in your terminal of choice:
+To install SSH-MITM, simply run this command in your terminal of choice:

 .. code-block:: bash
     :linenos: